scheb/2fa/doc/api.md

 ### 3) Response when two-factor authentication was successful

-Configure a response that is returned when two-factor authentication was completed successfully and the user is now fully authentication.
+You need a response that is returned when two-factor authentication was completed successfully and the user is now fully authenticated.
 Implement another success handler for it:

 ```php
 <?php